Unordinal-MP/EmbeddedFPSExample/README.md

 </p>

 ## Welcome
-Welcome to this tutorial, which will provide you with the information you need to get started creating your own multiplayer game with Unity, Darkrift2, and the Unordinal Multiplayer Factory.
+Welcome to this tutorial, which helps you get started creating your own multiplayer game with Unity, Darkrift2, and the Unordinal Multiplayer Factory.

 Upon completion, you should have a fully functional Multiplayer FPS shooter with an authoritative cloud server and clients ready to be shared with your friends to play with.
 This is what it should look like.

 https://user-images.githubusercontent.com/34939959/166098072-ce05ad69-34de-4055-9870-1b2d381bfb07.mp4
-## Tutorial Contents
+## Contents

+In this template game you will find a fully functional FPS game with an authoritative server, built-in cloud hosting capabilities on the Unordinal platform, automatic server discoverability for clients, one click deployment of your server to cloud, automatic client sharing with your friends.

+Additionally to the features provided in the template, you will also find a tutorial and documentation where you can learn more about how to create an authoritative multiplayer first person shooter game with Unity and Darkrift 2.
+This tutorial covers:

-* Multiplayer game project architecture
+* Multiplayer game project architecture.
 * Darkrift 2 basics.
 * Embedded Darkrift server.
 * Client prediction, reconciliation, interpolation, authoritative movement.
-* Lag compensation (shooting in an FPS game)
+* Lag compensation (shooting in an FPS game).
+* Helpful tools for multiplayer game authoring with Unity.

 ## Getting Started

-* Download and install unity
+* Download and install Unity.
-* Download the additional assets and clone this template from github.
+* Download the additional assets and clone this template from Github.
 * Create an account on Unordinal.com and download the Unity plugin.
-* Open this template game in Unity and select "play with friends" using the Unordinal plugin.
+* Open this template game in Unity and select "Play with Friends" using the Unordinal plugin.
-* Play your own first-person shooter game with your friends.😉
+* Play your own first-person shooter game with your friends.

 Here are a few more details to make sure everything works for you:
 This template has been tested with the following Unity versions: 2020.3.30f1, 2020.3.33f1.